kalistamp/OSINT/README.md

 ### Others :

+* FILESHARE_Snap Drop - Similar to Airdrop, except you can share images, videos, and files across all devices that are on the same network: https://snapdrop.net

+* PAYWALL_12ft Ladder - will bypass any paywall by showing you the cached, unpaywalled version of the page: https://12ft.io/

 * 10 Minute Mail - Create a temporary, disposable email address for those times you want to subscribe to a site but you don’t want the future spam: https://10minutemail.com/

 * Answer The Public - Review Questions on any topic you search: https://answerthepublic.com/